The Science of Scalp Balance: A Complete Guide to Managing Seborrheic Dermatitis

 3

-Seboregulator Tonic — sebum normalization — Ivy and Sulfur Amino Acids formula applied directly to the scalp to address the sebaceous gland hyperactivity that creates the environment for Malassezia overgrowth.
-Reduces sebum production at the gland level — targeting root cause 1
+Seboregulator Tonic — sebum normalization — Ivy and sulfur amino acids applied directly to the scalp to address the sebaceous activity that creates the environment for overgrowth.
+This targets root cause 1 — the one most protocols skip entirely

 4

-KS115 Tonic — keratolytic plaque clearing — Salicylic Acid, Willow Bark, and Sulfur for cases with thick, adherent scale or plaque formation.
-Clears the congested follicle opening and loosens hard scale, allowing antifungal actives to reach the scalp surface directly
+KS115 Tonic — keratolytic scale clearing — salicylic acid, willow bark, and sulfur for scalps with thick, adherent scale.
+Loosens hard scale and clears the congested follicle opening so the rest of the routine can actually reach the scalp surface

-Phase 2 — Microbiome restoration & barrier repair (weeks 4–8)
+Phase 2 — Microbiome and barrier support (weeks 4–8)

 1

-Normalizing Base Wash — transition cleanser — once acute symptoms are controlled, transition from the Dandruff Wash to the pH-balanced Normalizing Base Wash for daily or every-other-day cleansing.
-This maintains scalp cleanliness without the active antifungal load — allowing the microbiome to begin rebalancing naturally
+Normalizing Base Wash — transition cleanser — once the acute flare has settled, move from the Dandruff Wash to the pH-balanced Normalizing Base Wash for daily or every-other-day cleansing.
+Maintains scalp cleanliness with a gentler formula, giving the microbiome room to rebalance

 2